ChiHaoLu/Multi-Party-Computation-and-Blockchain/README.md

 	- The KEK= 3030923849674283 will be stored in the Wallet Supplier Server
 ```

-In our first scenarios, the user will hold the Share A and Share B, which can sign the transaction and control the asset belongs to the origianal key pair.
+In our first scenarios, the user will hold the $Share_A$ and $Share_B$, which can sign the transaction and control the asset belongs to the origianal key pair.

 ```python
 print("\nUser sign the transaction with Share A & Share B")